edubart/nelua-lang/docs/pages/overview.md

 This is a quick overview of the language features using many examples.
-Most of Nelua syntax and semantics is similar to Lua, thus if you know Lua you probably know Nelua too, however Nelua have many additions to code with types, to make more performant code and to metaprogram.
+Most of Nelua syntax and semantics is similar to Lua, thus if you know Lua you probably know Nelua too, however Nelua have many additions to code with types, to make more efficient code and to meta program.
 This overview try to focus more on those features.

 --------------------------------------------------------------------------------